Edinburgh-College-of-Art/Ediburgh-College-of-Art.github.io/_courses/et/use-light-sensor.md

 week: 1
 ---

+This article covers using the onboard light sensor of the micro:bit, as well as Light Dependant Resistors.

 ## On board LEDs

 In [MakeCode](https://makecode.microbit.org) you can use the onboard LEDs to get a rough sense of light intensity.